NityanandaBehera/NityanandaBehera/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on Backend on django
+- 🔭 I’m currently working on Nextjs

-- 🌱 I’m currently learning **Data Structures and Algorithms.**

 - 👯 I’m looking to collaborate on **OpenSource Projects**

 - 📫 How to reach me **nityanandabehera85132@gmail.com**

-- ⚡ Fun fact **I play games and go to the GYM very often.**

 ## 🚀 Languages and Tools: